dm03514/blog/technical-debt-imperfect-information-time-constraint/README.md

 ## An Anectode

 This week I had a task changing the initialization of a service.
 I had spent a number of hours trying to undnerstanding the complex innitialization of a service.
-IN order to minnimize risk moving the initiaalization around:
+In order to minimize risk moving the initiaalization around:

 <p align="center">
   <img src="static/orchestrating_understanding.png">